-Shortly after we acquired EnviroSystems, our business activities were redirected after we received notice from the Environmental Protection Agency (EPA) Region 9 in January 2006 that the results of random tests of a single sample of our EcoTru® product taken from a distributor's inventory raised issues regarding EcoTru®; labeling claims.
-In response, we suspended sales, marketing and distribution of EcoTru®.
-We also undertook a voluntary retrieval program to recover stocks of EcoTru® that were manufactured during 2005 that still remained in customers' inventories.
-Since January 2006, our business activities have been focused upon aggressively reviewing all aspects of our EcoTru® product line.
+Shortly after we acquired EnviroSystems, our business activities were redirected after we received notice from the Environmental Protection Agency (EPA) Region 9 in January 2006 that the results of random tests of a single sample of our EcoTru[®] product taken from a distributor's inventory raised issues regarding EcoTru[®]'s labeling claims.
+In response, we suspended sales, marketing and distribution of EcoTru[®].
+We also undertook a voluntary retrieval program to recover stocks of EcoTru[®] that were manufactured during 2005 that still remained in customers' inventories.
+Since January 2006, our business activities have been focused upon aggressively reviewing all aspects of our EcoTru[®] product line.
 In addition to efforts to establish new manufacturing facilities, independent testing is ongoing in conjunction with a program to review and enhance our archive of test data.
 Further, we are instituting a new quality assurance program.
 While we believe that these product reviews and quality initiatives will address issues raised by the EPA, these same programs are integral parts of our business plan and include steps we began taking prior to the EPA inquiry.
 A final settlement that resolved EPA's allegations recently was completed with EPA and provided for payment by EnviroSystems of a civil penalty of approximately \$16,500.
 The Consent Agreement with EPA was completed and signed by both parties and filed by EPA during June 2006; the fine was paid in a timely manner during July.
-See, - Recent EPA Action and Product Retrieval Program below.
+See, Description of Business - Recent EPA Action and Product Retrieval Program.

-To date the Company has completed an exclusive manufacturing arrangement with Minntech, Inc. and instituted a related quality control program.
+To date we have completed an exclusive manufacturing arrangement with Minntech, Inc. and instituted a related quality control program.
 Minntech has installed a dedicated production line exclusive for the production of ESI products.

-We continue efforts to restore our hospital-grade product to the market and we recently registered a new product with the EPA.
+We continue efforts to restore our hospital-grade product to the market and we recently filed and received Federal EPA registration of a new disinfectant product, EnviroTruTM, based on EnviroSystems' proprietary technology.